 Normalization

-The process of normalization involves ensuring the data is organized in such a way that data anomalies are reduced or eliminated.
+The process of normalization involves organizing the data so that data anomalies are reduced or eliminated.
 This, in turn, reduces storage costs.

 Simplicity